 Factors to Consider Before Contract Execution

-• Compliance with Laws: Verify that the contract complies with relevant laws and regulations.
-Non-compliance can render the contract void or unenforceable and lead to legal penalties.
+Compliance with Laws: Verify contract compliance with pertinent statutes and regulations thoroughly.
+Non-compliance can render a contract utterly void or pretty unenforceable and lead to severe legal penalties pretty quickly afterward.

 Contract Execution in the Management Process